scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 #### Synthetic
 At this moment, there is no tool that supports Synthetic for the Java language.
-We intend to improve on this in the future.
+We may improve on this in the future.

 [semanticdb.proto]: semanticdb.proto
 [1]: https://semver.org/